 - Do they feel appreciated for doing business with you?

-I also love it when my purchases are wrapped in tissue before sticking them in a nice bag.
-When you throw an expensive item in a plastic bag, somehow I just don’t feel like it’s as important of a purchase.
+For instance, I love it when I buy something in a store and my purchase is wrapped in tissue before being tucked into a nice bag.
+When you throw an expensive item in a cheap plastic bag, somehow I just don’t feel like it’s as important of a purchase.

-Sure, you can discount all of these examples, but the bottom line is that making your professional contacts personal will increase your number of raving fans.
+Bottom line is that making your professional contacts personal will increase your number of raving fans.
 I consider my clients my friends.
 I DO socialize with them (even though I was told in coaches training that you can’t coach friends).
-I send them cards, notes and gifts.
+I send them cards, notes, and gifts.
 I adore them!
 Why wouldn’t I be loud and proud about our relationship?!

-Do you want them to rave about you?
+If you want them to rave about you, rave to them!